-In this study we presented students with generalisation activities in which we varied the representation along several dimensions, namely the type of function, the nature of the numbers, the format of tables, and the structure of pictures.
-Our results show that varying these dimensions has little effect on children's thinking - as in our previous study, few children tried to find a functional relationship between the variables, but persisted with using the recursive relationship between function values, making many logical errors in the process.
+This is a second report on our ongoing research into students' thinking processes in generalisation situations.
+In this study we varied the representation of the activities we presented to children along several dimensions, namely in the type of function, the nature of the numbers, the format of the tables, and the structure of the pictures.
+Our results show that varying these dimensions has little effect on children's thinking - as before, few children tried to find a functional relationship between the variables, except in two simple cases, but persisted with using the recursive relationship between function values.
+While using recursion was successful in extending number patterns to nearby values, students find it tedious for finding larger function values.
+They then mostly attempted to adapt their recursion strategy in some way, but made many logical errors in the process.
+Our biggest concern is not so much the fact that students make many errors, but that they do not feel the need, or do not have the know-how, to verify their methods or answers against the given data.